 - Gain an empathetic understanding of users and context of use through contextual research.

 - Involve users in the design process.

 Patient Engagement Strategies in a Digital Environment

-With the advent of COVID-19, the entire ecosystem is racing towards digital care.
-Thus, in this situation the patients’ role in decision making and shaping the expectations are continuously evolving.
+Since COVID-19 has overrun our world, the entire healthcare ecosystem is racing even faster towards digital and virtual care.
+Thus, in this environment the patients’ role in decision making and shaping the expectations are continuously evolving.
 Empowered patients are now “demanding care and solutions that are coordinated, convenient, customized, and accessible, and a number of nontraditional health companies are coming forward to address these emerging expectations.”

-In this era of AI, machine learning and healthtech, with regard to patient engagement, there has occurred a transition from a reactive model to a more proactive approach which supports not only the patients but also the providers.
-While patients get the assurance of both administrative tasks (securing financial assistance, filling prescriptions etc.) and emotional issues (like dealing with a new diagnosis, understanding treatment options etc.), the organizations get the promise that their products and services will be delivered and administered as intended which in a way will optimize efficacy and income.
+In this era of AI, machine learning and healthtech, with regard to patient engagement, there has been a transition from a reactive model to a more proactive approach which supports not only the patients but also the providers.
+While patients get the assurance of both administrative tasks (securing financial assistance, filling prescriptions etc.) and emotional issues (like dealing with a new diagnosis, understanding treatment options etc.), the organizations get the promise that their products and services will be delivered and administered as intended, but in more optimal ways improving operating margins.

-- Patient engagement is recognized as one of the most crucial components in making decisions and fostering trust and patient loyalty.
+- Patient engagement is recognized as one of the most crucial components in making better shared decisions, fostering trust and building patient loyalty.

-- Patient engagement is a story of value-based care and an adoption of cross-continuum approach – moving the needle on outcome both inside and outside the hospital.
+- Patient engagement is a story of value-based care and an adoption of a cross-continuum approach – moving the needle on outcomes both inside and outside the hospital.

 - Increasing patient activation that is measurable promises better outcomes.